timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 29-COAST GUARD FAMILY SUPPORT, CHILD CARE, AND HOUSING/SUBCHAPTER I-COAST GUARD FAMILIES.md

     * (A) IN GENERAL.—The term "eligible spouse" means the spouse of a member of the Coast Guard who is serving on active duty and includes a spouse who receives transitional compensation under section 1059 of title 10.

-    * (B) EXCLUSION.—The term "eligible spouse" does not include a person who—
+    * (B) EXCLUSION.—The term "eligible spouse" does not include an individual who—

       * (i) is married to, but legally separated from, a member of the Coast Guard under a court order or statute of any State or territorial possession of the United States; or